htruong/ezpi4me/README.md

 One doesn't need to be an electrical engineer to do be able to clean the ME on your computer.
 Just run some simple commands and connect 6 wires to a Raspberry Pi.

+Tested platforms
+--

+This pipeline has been tested to work on a Dell Chromebook 7310.
+It should work with many other Chromebooks and Thinkpads, but have not been verified.
+If you succeeded cleaning your ME with this method, please send me an email.

 Instructions